shiofreecss/Gosei-Play/HEROKU_DEPLOYMENT.md

 - Consider upgrading to a hobby dyno ($7/month) to avoid sleep issues
 - If your app crashes, check memory usage with `heroku logs --tail`
 - Add error handling to prevent crashes due to unexpected input

+### Custom Domain Issues

+- Check DNS propagation with `dig svr-01.gosei.xyz` or an online DNS checker
+- Verify Heroku's SSL certificate is correctly set up with `heroku certs:auto`
+- Make sure your browser is not blocking mixed content if using HTTPS
+- Check for SSL/TLS handshake errors in the browser console

 ## 6. Maintenance